LSquarzoni/SNN_Event-based_Optical_Flow/README.md

 python train_flow.py --config configs/train_SNN.yml
 ```

-* When a training is launched, it is convenient to keep track of the run id produced, to find the correct model later on in its folder
+**Note**:When a training is launched, it is convenient to keep track of the run id produced, to find the correct model later on in its folder

 This will:
 - Train a `LIFFireNet` model (default in config) - change the model name to generate a different architecture